 In March 2005, Walt Disney Studios released the film Ice Princess.
 (I swear I'm going somewhere with this.)
 The film chronicles the journey of Casey Carlyle, a brainy high school student whose life takes an unexpected turn when she stumbles into the world of figure skating.
-Played with an earnest charm by Michelle Trachtenberg, Casey’s transition from an academic overachiever to an ice princess is met with constant grief by Joan (aptly played by Joan Cusack), Casey’s eccentric mother, whose biggest issue with this transition seems to solely revolve around the skimpy outfits Casey will wearing on the ice.
+Played with an earnest charm by Michelle Trachtenberg, Casey’s transition from an academic overachiever to an ice princess is met with constant grief by Joan (aptly played by Joan Cusack), Casey’s eccentric mother, whose biggest issue with this transition seems to solely revolve around the skimpy outfits Casey will be wearing on the ice.

 Most of the scenes that play out between the mother and daughter duo have aged like milk, but perfectly encapsulate the attitudes that permeated the 2000's era feminism many Millennial women—including myself—are now resenting.
 Lessons have, and needed to be, unlearned.